waggle-sensor/sage-website/docs/about/architecture.md

 ![Figure 1: High-level Node & Beehive Relationship](./images/arch_high_01.svg)

 There are 2 main components of the cyberinfrastructure:
-- [Nodes](#waggle-nodes) that exist at the edge
+- [Nodes](#nodes) that exist at the edge
 - The cloud that hosts services and storage systems to facilitate running [“science goals”](#science-goals) @ the edge

-Every edge node maintains connections to 2 core cloud components: 1 to a [Beehive](#beehive) and 1 to a [Beekeeper](#beekeper)
+Every edge node maintains connections to 2 core cloud components: one to a [Beehive](#beehive) and one to a [Beekeeper](#beekeper)

 ### Beekeeper

-The Beekeeper is an administrative server that allows system administrators to perform actions on the nodes such as gather health metrics, and perform software updates.
-All Waggle nodes "phone home" to their Beekeeper and maintain this "life-line" connection.
+The Beekeeper is an administrative server that allows system administrators to perform actions on the nodes such as gather health metrics and perform software updates.
+All nodes "phone home" to their Beekeeper and maintain this "life-line" connection.

 > Details & source code: https://github.com/waggle-sensor/beekeeper

 ### Beehive

-The Waggle node <-> Beehive connection is the pipeline for the science.
-It is over this connection that instructions for the node will be sent, in addition to how data is published into the Beehive storage systems from [“science goals”](#science-goals) [plugins](#what-is-a-plugin) running on the nodes.
+The Node <-> Beehive connection is the pipeline for the science.
+It is over this connection that instructions for the node will be sent, in addition to how data is published into the Beehive storage systems from applications ([plugins](#what-is-a-plugin)) running on the nodes.

-The overall Waggle infrastructure supports multiple Beehives, where each Waggle nodes is associated with a single Beehive.
+The overall infrastructure supports multiple Beehives, where each node is associated with a single Beehive.
 The set of nodes associated with a Beehive creates a "project" where each "project" is separate, having its own data store, web services, etc.

 ![Figure 2: Multiple Beehives](./images/arch_beehives_01.svg)

-In the example above, there are 2 nodes associated with Beehive 1, while a single Waggle node is associated with Beehive 2.
+In the example above, there are 2 nodes associated with Beehive 1, while a single node is associated with Beehive 2.
 With all nodes, in this example, being administered by a single [Beekeeper](#beekeeper).

 > _Note_: the example above shows a single Beekeeper, but a second Beekeeper could have been used for administrative isolation.